 IS_SRVROLEMEMBER always returns 0 when a Windows group is used as the login argument, and this Windows group is a member of another Windows group which is, in turn, a member of the specified server role.

-The User Account Control (UAC) setting might also cause the return different results.
+The User Account Control (UAC) found in Windows Vista and Windows Server 2008 might also return different results.
 This would depend on whether the user accessed the server as a Windows group member or as a specific SQL Server user.